Welcome to BECKETT PARK

 Heritage Open Days

 Our Heritage Open Day history walks in September 2018 and 2019 went well.
-If you weren't able to attend, don't worry - we will be repeating the walks when Covid-19 regulations allow
+We hope to hold the walks again, either as part of Heritage Open Days or as one-off events.

 BATCLIFFE WOOD